K12’s Commitments to Privacy

 To the extent that third party vendors assist K12 in the provision of online products or services, those vendors are provided the minimum amount of data required to perform the tasks for which they have been engaged, consistent with legal requirements, such as FERPA.
 They have no independent rights to such data and have agreed to maintain the confidentiality of the data, to use it solely for the purpose of performing the school-based tasks for which they have been engaged and to safeguard the data as required by law and by contract.

 Only if permitted by state and federal law, K12 may share your information with companies that are not affiliated with K12 but that are interested in sending you information about their products and services.
+Also, only if permitted by applicable state and federal law, K12 may share your information with other companies in order to improve the academic performance of K12 School Programs or so that K12 may offer products and services to you or provide you with information about products and services of third parties.
 You can request that your personal information not be shared with third parties by making a request in writing to privacy@K12.com.

 K12 may use the PII to provide educational services to your children who are enrolled in a Local School, and to otherwise support your children and you with regard to matters such as testing, academic progress, attendance, customer service, student affairs or for health or safety purposes.
 K12 may also use PII to protect its own legal rights.